Pill splitting

-Pill-splitting refers to the practice of splitting a tablet or pill to provide a lower dose of the active ingredient, or to obtain multiple smaller doses, either to reduce cost or because the pills available provide a larger dose than required.
-Many pills that are suitable for splitting (aspirin tablets for instance) come pre-scored so that they may easily be halved.
+Pill splitting or tablet scoring refers to the practice of splitting a tablet or pill to provide a lower dose of the active ingredient, or to obtain multiple smaller doses, either to reduce cost or because the pills available are of a larger dose than required.
+Many pills that are suitable for splitting (aspirin tablets for instance) come pre-scored with a breakable groove down their middle so that they may easily be halved.

 It is unsafe to split some prescription medications.

 Pill splitters

 A pill-splitter is a simple and inexpensive device to split medicinal pills or tablets, comprising some means of holding the tablet in place, a blade, and usually a compartment in which to store the unused part.
 The tablet is positioned, and the blade pressed down to split it.
 With care it is often possible to cut a tablet into quarters.
 Also available as consumer items are multiple pill splitters, which cut numerous round or oblong pills in one operation.